-|Undercrown Corona ¡Viva! by Drew Estate|
+|Undercrown Corona ¡Viva! by Drew Estate

 Back when we did our Top 30 Cigars of 2011, the biggest question we got was: “Undercrown” – only an honorable mention?
 This seemed a little surprising because we when did a pre-review of the Undercrown Toro, it did so well.
 However, it’s important to know that our Top 30 is a little different than many year end rankings in that we go with a vertical approach and rank the blend across all vitolas.
 While the Undercrown Toro did very well, but that doesn’t cover the whole line.
 Many cigar enthusiasts are well aware that a vitola size to the same blend can change things and create a very different smoking experience.
 In the end, our decision was this web-site’s opinion and we encourage everyone to make their own choice.
 Fast forward back to 2012 and along comes a new vitola to the Undercrown line – this time a corona vitola known as the Undercrown Corona ¡Viva!.
 Once again, we see a very different smoking experience emerge – and this smoking experience is perhaps the best of the Undercrown.
-It definitely will be a factor for our 2012 Best New Vitola of the Year award.
+It definitely will be a factor for our 2012 Best New Vitola of the Year a

 Let’s get right into the technical breakdown of Undercrown Corona ¡Viva! and see what the cigar experience delivered: